 The album includes two instrumental tracks: "The Emperor of Wyoming" and “String Quartet from Whiskey Boot Hill" (the last composed by Jack Nitzsche) which are opening tracks on both sides.
 “The Loner” was the first single from the album.

-Even that Neil Young doesn’t contain what can be called hits there is many great songs here.
+Even that Neil Young doesn’t contain what can be called hits there are many great songs here.
 The almost six minutes long "The Old Laughing Lady" is touching in its slow and dim manner and "Here We Are in the Years" are beautiful and besides its originality seems to be influenced The Beatles.

 Another song that stands out on the album is "The Last Trip to Tulsa".
 This long song contains a rather suggestive tale that shows Neil Young's ability as a story teller and makes clear that this is a quite unique singer-songwriter.